romanf-dev/actinium/doc/api.md

 It may be implemented as procedural macro to hide wrappers but I dislike any 'hidden logic' and macro-generated functions.

+An actor may own only a single message at any time.
+When actor allocates a new one then previous message is implicitly freed by the kernel.
+This may lead to undefined behavior in safe Rust when someone allocates a new message while holding previous one since two messages are unrelated from the Rust type system's point of view.
+To address this issue the concept of tokens are used.

+A token itself is an empty struct which represents the 'right to allocate a new message'.
+Initial token is passed as a parameter into the actor function and should be passed into all function that may allocate a message like pop or try_pop.
+Also, token has private constructor so it cannot be created inside the actor.
+Thus, actor is allowed to own a single message which it recevied in exchange to its initial token.

+When an actor loses its message ownership via free of send, the kernel returns a new token so actor may allocate new message using it etc.

+In other words, any actor at any time own either single token or single message so the protocol is enforced at compile-time and runtime UB is impossible within safe code.

 ### Envelope